AG29Marin/Mood-Tracker/README.md

 ### Templates
 Contains 8 templates:

-The HTML *layout* template contains the Bootstrap navbar and the basic html layout of the web app.
+The HTML *layout* template contains the navbar and the basic html layout of the web app.

 The HTML *error* template contains the 400 error message using Jinja.

 The HTML *home* template contains the title of the web app and the image used for the presentation.

-The HTML *register* template contains a Bootstrap form that asks the user for input on username, email, password, and password confirmation.
+The HTML *register* template contains a form that asks the user for input on username, email, password, and password confirmation.
 The password has to be at least 8 letters long, has at least one uppercase letter, and at least one number.

-The HTML *login* template contains also a Bootstrap form that asks the user for input on username and password.
+The HTML *login* template contains also a form that asks the user for input on username and password.

 The HTML *mood_track* template contains the form with questions that the user has to answer.
 Based on the answers, the *mood* function will make a score that will be inserted into the database.
 There are 9 questions in total and the type of input is radio.